7 Best Accounts Payable Software for Growing Companies (2026)

 Pros:

-- Free tier available: The Go plan has no monthly fee, with ACH transfers at $0.50 each, which makes it low-risk to try for teams with lower invoice volume.
+• The Go plan has no monthly fee, with ACH transfers at $0.50 each, which makes it low-risk for teams with lower invoice volume.

 Cons:

-- Lighter automation features: Invoice capture, approval workflows, and reporting are more basic than dedicated AP platforms.
-Teams that need deeper automation and spend visibility may find Ramp a better fit.
+• Invoice capture, approval workflows, and reporting are more basic than dedicated AP platforms.

-- Paid plans needed for key features: Accounting sync, approval workflows, and batch payments require the Core plan ($25/month) or higher, so the free tier works mainly for straightforward payment execution.
+• Accounting sync, approval workflows, and batch payments require the Core plan ($25/month) or higher.
+The free tier works mainly for straightforward payment execution.

 5. Sage Intacct: best for multi-entity financial management